ychen306/pldi22-ae/README.md

 ## PolyBench
-The docker build should automatically run the benchmarks for you and dump the results to `/polybench-vegen.csv` (our results), `/polybench-llvm.csv` (results from using LLVM's vectorizer), and `/polybench-scalar.csv` (results from using LLVM `-O3` without vectorization).
+The docker build should automatically run the benchmarks for you and dump the results to `/polybench-vegen.csv` (our results), `/polybench-llvm.csv` (results from using LLVM's vectorizer).
-Use the script `/get-polybench-speedup.py` to compare the numbers.
-For example, the following command shows the speedup of our vectorizer (vegen) over llvm's vectorizer.
+Use the following command to get the speedup.
 ```
 cd /
 python3 get-polybench-speedup.py polybench-llvm.csv polybench-vegen.csv